-EDITOR’S NOTE: This is part one of a three-part Devex series that examines Germany as an emerging power in global development.
+EDITOR’S NOTE: This is part 1 of a three-part Devex series that examines Germany as an emerging power in global development.
+Read part 2: German foreign aid is at a record high and rising.
+Here is how it works and part 3: How Germany's energy transition extends beyond its borders

 “You will assume office at a time in which our countries are jointly facing many different challenges,” she wrote then President-elect Donald Trump.
 “Partnership with the United States is and will remain a keystone of German foreign policy, especially so that we can tackle the great challenges of our time: striving for economic and social well-being, working to develop far-sighted climate policy, pursuing the fight against terrorism, poverty, hunger, and disease, as well as protecting peace and freedom in the world.”